ahochsteger/gmail-processor/docs/docs/getting-started.md

 3. Replace the contents of the file with the library code of the release asset [`GmailProcessorLib.js`](https://github.com/ahochsteger/gmail-processor/releases/latest/download/GmailProcessorLib.js) from the latest release or your own built version from `build/gas/lib/GmailProcessorLib.js`.

 Follow the remaining steps from step 6 onwards from above.

-## Migrate from GMail2GDrive

-Make sure, you've done the initial steps above (e.g. [use a library reference](#use-a-library-reference-recommended)) before migrating the old configuration to the new format.

-The [Playground](/playground) provides a convenient way to migrate your old GMail2GDrive configuration to the new format of Gmail Processor by following these steps:

-1. Copy the JSON configuration from GMail2GDrive (just the config, not the full code!) to the clipboard.
-2. Use the paste action (📋) in the config toolbar to paste the config into the editor.
-3. Convert the config using the convert action (🔄) to transform the configuration into the new Gmail Processor format.
-4. Copy the full executable code (🚀) and paste it into `Code.gs` of Google Apps Script.

-If you want to manually convert your configuration or need to understand how the transformation is done have a look at [V1ToV2Converter.ts](https://github.com/ahochsteger/gmail-processor/blob/main/src/lib/config/v1/V1ToV2Converter.ts) that implements the conversion logic.

 ## Required API Permissions